Noah-droid/segura/docs/process.md

 ## Important Notes
 - Currencies we deal with currently for Payments are `USD`, `GBP` and `EUR`
+- `GBP` or `EUR` are the only currencies accepted for Bank Transfer
 - The `redirectUrl` is a secure Segura-hosted payment page where customers enter their payment details
 - Always store the `reference` to check payment status later
 - Monitor the payment status endpoint to confirm successful transactions